Back to NetMore Guide

 Default assumptions

-Defaults set the starting point for new calculator sessions.
+Defaults set the starting point for new property analyzer sessions.
 They should reflect the kinds of conversations you expect to have, while still letting sellers and agents adjust the numbers.

-Residential defaults cover sale price, mortgage payoff, buyer down payment, interest rate, term, amortization, commission, and closing costs.
-CRE defaults cover sale price, annual NOI, cap rate, payoff, down payment, costs, concessions, seller-financed interest, loan term, and amortization.
+Residential defaults cover estimated home value, mortgage payoff, buyer down payment, interest rate, term, amortization, commission, and closing costs.
+CRE defaults cover sale price, annual NOI, cap rate, payoff, down payment, costs, concessions, creative financing interest, loan term, and amortization.

 • CRE sale price supports values up to $100M.